Orhan Veli Kanık: Childhood and education

-The poet graduated from high school in 1932.
+He graduated from high school in 1932.
 He was enrolled in the philosophy chair of Istanbul University's Department of Literature.
 In 1933 he was elected the president of the Department of Literature Students' Association.
 He dropped out of the university in 1935 without obtaining his degree.
 He continued with his teacher's assistant position at the Galatasaray High School for another year after dropping out of college.